-Currently, the Group's assets mainly comprise cash and balances with banks, due from financial institutions, receivables and investments (including investment in real estate, investment in securities and investment in associate).
-Balances with banks and due from financial institutions represent deposits with GCC incorporated banks with investment grade credit ratings.
+Currently, the Group's assets mainly comprise cash and balances with banks, placements with financial institutions, receivables and investments.
+Balances with banks and placements with financial institutions represent deposits with GCC incorporated banks with investment grade credit ratings.
 Investments comprise mainly retentions in the Bank's investment offerings, which are illiquid.

-Monitoring and controlling risks is primarily performed based on limits approved by the Board.
+Monitoring and controlling risks are primarily performed based on limits approved by the Board of Directors.
 These limits reflect the business strategy and market environment of the Group as well as the level of risk that it is willing to accept, with additional emphasis on selected industries.
 The Group also monitors and measures the overall risk-bearing capacity in relation to the aggregate risk exposure across all risk types and activities.